nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 >   * If time is not specified, it will default to the current time of the particular date.
 >   * Time formats are flexible as well.
 The application supports 24 hour format and AM/PM format.
 >     * e.g. `Monday 3pm`, `today 1930`, `5:30pm`, `10.00 am`
+> * Recurring task will have the same deadline if `daily/weekly/monthly/yearly` is used
 > * Tasks can have any number of label name. (including 0).
 > * Using the `add` command without specifying `task` will interpret the command as `add task`.